HISE Docs

 Instructions

-The following instructions are written for Python.
+The following instructions are for Python.
 To adapt them for R, use the R function signature and parameters listed above.

 In this step, we define the file IDs for this notebook.
 For details, see Use Advanced Search (Tutorial).

-1. Retrieve your own set of file IDs, and then define them as shown below.
+2. Retrieve your own set of file IDs, and then define them as shown below.
 (The example below uses placeholder UUIDs—replace them with your own.)

 # Define the file IDs used in this analysis